mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 Usually in the world, we constantly persist in our selfishness, [ego consciousness](glossary#ego-consciousness), in order to accomplish our own purpose in life.
 We kick out everybody; adhering to our egoistic sense.
 And finally, we may be disinterested in human life.

 There are some who commit suicide on the verge of life and death, because they are disinterested in human life after persisting in their own selfishness.
 Because no one pays attention to you if you do that.
 Finally, those kind of people are completely isolated, and also, they cannot live in the human world in peace and harmony.
 So finally, it is really true that you are disinterested in human life.
 So, on the verge of life and death, there are some who commit suicide, kill themselves.
 Even though they could keep their life longer, they take their own life.

 There are some that death compels to die, even though they don't want to die.
 There are some that scream right before their death, because they don't like it.
 I know lots of examples.

 I took care of a young man who served in the army.
 At that time he was 30 years old.
 At his house, for many, many years, he really adhered to his egoistic sense, and he did as he liked.
 Whatever happened, he was kicking out everybody; he did everything as he liked.
 Finally, there was nothing to do which caused him to be interested, so he was disinterested in his usual daily life.
 So he went and entered the army.

-Well, he found the army a little bit interesting, a little bit “fun,” because there are lots of chances to kill a person, and kill animals, and use guns; lots of fun there, which he had never experienced before.
+He found the army a little bit interesting, a little bit “fun,” because there are lots of chances to kill a person, kill animals, and use guns; lots of fun there, which he had never experienced before.
 So he enjoyed it very much.
 But unfortunately, one day he fell down from a tree while he was trimming it with a Japanese hand saw.
 He fell down from the high tree, and the bottom of his body was completely numb.
 He couldn't walk.
 So, he was in the army hospital.

 He was pretty young, 30 years old, so he had lots of energy.
 Still, he couldn't awaken to himself; still he expressed his ego in order to accomplish his purpose of his life.
 He was always screaming at the nurses, and hitting somebody, and fighting, even though he [was in a wheelchair].
 He screamed at the nurses, and was fighting the nurses and doctors.
 Whenever I visited there, I always made every possible effort to make him calm.
 “Keep your mouth shut.
 Sit down here.
 Eat breakfast.
 Eat lunch,” I always told him.
 But he enjoyed it very much; it was a part of his life.